-The Helmholtz Association’s total budget in 2016 amounts to 4.45 billion euros.
-Approx. 70% of this funding – 3.03 billion euros – comes from public-sector sponsors (in a 9:1 split between federal and state authorities).
-The individual Helmholtz Centres are responsible for obtaining more than 30% of their budgets – 1.42 billion euros – themselves in the form of third-party funding provided by public- and private-sector sponsors.
+The Helmholtz Association’s total budget amounts to 4.4 billion euros (2017).
+Approx. two thirds of this funding – 2.9 billion euros – comes from public-sector sponsors (in a 9:1 split between federal and state authorities).
+The individual Helmholtz Centres are responsible for obtaining more than 30 per cent of their budgets – 1.4 billion euros – themselves in the form of third-party funding provided by public- and private-sector sponsors.

 Bonn Office Ahrstraße 45 53175 Bonn Germany Phone +49 228 30818-0